Linda McClain: Constitutional Theory

-McClain has noted that public debate can identify the best societal values for democracy and that these values can then be used to comprise civics education required by the state, even if that requirement conflicts with religious liberty interests of groups (e.g., homeschoolers).
-One counterargument is whether government can be trusted to teach these values, especially when they question the wisdom of those in power and the laws as written.
+McClain has noted that public debate can identify the best societal values for democracy and that these values can then be used to comprise civics education required by the state, even if that requirement conflicts with the religious liberty interests of groups (e.g., homeschoolers).
+One counterargument is whether the government can be trusted to teach these values, especially when they question the wisdom of those in power and the laws as written.

-McClain and Fleming have also argued that, when the consequences of not having a choice would negatively impact individuals in a personal way, denying individuals that choice would create a moral harm.
-For example, prior to the legalization of same-sex marriage in the United States, McClain argued that failure to recognize same-sex marriages was disrespectful to same-sex couples and prevented them from fully functioning in democratic life.
+McClain and Fleming have also argued that, when the consequences of not having a choice would negatively impact individuals in a personal way, denying individuals that choice would create moral harm.
+Prior to the legalization of same-sex marriage in the United States, McClain argued that failure to recognize same-sex marriages was disrespectful to same-sex couples and prevented them from fully functioning in democratic life.
 Although Fleming and McClain claimed to be advocating political liberalism, critics felt examples in Ordered Liberty pushed beyond the natural understanding of citizenship and into the traditionally more private sphere associated with comprehensive liberalism.
-Others argued that the examples chosen, primarily in family law and equality cases, lent themselves to an autonomy as self-government argument.
+Others argued that the examples chosen, primarily in family law and equality cases, lent themselves to autonomy as self-government argument.
 It is harder to apply the same theory to other rights such as free speech cases involving offensive and disrespectful language or zealous protection of a criminal defendant's procedural rights.
 Arguments regarding individual rights and autonomy are also difficult to apply in a post Citizens United world where organizations possess constitutional rights.

-McClain has also defended liberalism against feminist critique that encouraging autonomy leads to socially disconnected individuals, arguing that, although rights necessarily create some protective space between individuals, liberal theory also allows for interdependency that can result in increased individual self-worth and respect amongst individuals.
+McClain has also defended liberalism against feminist critique that encouraging autonomy leads to socially disconnected individuals, arguing that, although rights necessarily create some protective space between individuals, liberal theory also allows for inter-dependency that can result in increased individual self-worth and respect amongst individuals.

-Religious liberty
+Religious Liberty

-When religions proscribe rights and responsibilities associated with marriage, McClain has argued that these religious communities be exempt from secular domestic relations law instead of trying to fit the religious law within state law.
+When different religions proscribe rights and responsibilities associated with marriage, McClain has argued that these religious communities be exempt from secular domestic relations law instead of trying to fit the religious law within state law.